 How To Avoid an Anxious Dog in Car

-There are several ways to help your pooch with car anxiety here are some top tips
+There are quite a few things you can do to help your puppy with car anxiety here are some top tips

-Exercise – If your dog is tired after a long walk they will be calmer and less likely to get her up about being in the car
+Exercise – If your dog is tired after a long walk it will be calmer and less likely to get worked up about being in the car

-Try aromatherapy – A scientific study by the American Veteranary Medical Assosiation proved this can be helpful in calming dogs Lavender and Chamomile were tested with positive results.
+Try aromatherapy – A scientific study by the American Veterinary Medical Association proved this can be helpful in calming dogs Lavender and Chamomile were tested with a positive reaction.

-Classical music has also been found to have stress relieving qualities in dogs in fact Classic FM run a show close to bonfire night to specifically calm anxious pets, so why not tune in to some Mozart on your next ride in the car.
+One of the best tips is to play music.
+The sound of classical music has also been found to have stress-relieving qualities in dogs.
+In fact, Classic FM run a show close to bonfire night to specifically calm anxious pets, so why not tune in to some Mozart on your next ride in the car.

 - Lemon Balm

 - Passion Flower